TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 115/Psalms 115.1.md

 ---

-Not unto us, O Jehovah, not unto us, But unto thy name give glory, For thy lovingkindness, and for thy truth's sake.
+Not to us, Yahweh, not to us, but to your name give glory, for your loving kindness, and for your truth's sake.